niksi-aalto/niksi/docs/user-guide.md

 ### Workaround for non-ascii usernames

+The VSCode Dev Containers plugin by Microsoft [fails to install WSL and Docker for Windows users with non-ascii characters (e.g. "öäå") in their name.](https://github.com/microsoft/vscode-remote-release/issues/10454)
+The workaround for this is to [install WSL manually](https://learn.microsoft.com/en-us/windows/wsl/install).

 ### If Docker installation fails
 try `Dev Containers: Reinstall Docker in WSL` then restart vscode